Pantip Plaza: Effect of 2018 Renovations

+2020 rebranding to AEC Trade Center

+Following the acquisition of management rights by Asset World Corporation Public Company Limited (AWC), Pantip Plaza Pratunam was redeveloped from an information technology shopping mall into the AEC Trade Center – Pantip Wholesale Destination.
+The complex was repositioned as a wholesale trade center and officially reopened in November 2020.

+2024 redevelopment

+Due to the COVID-19 pandemic, the AEC Trade Center – Pantip Wholesale Destination project shifted its focus toward food and lifestyle wholesale businesses.
+Asset World Corporation subsequently rebranded and redeveloped the complex as Phenix, a food-focused retail and wholesale hub, which officially opened on 26 June 2024.
+The site is also planned to be served by a future station on Bangkok's Orange Line, providing a mass transit connection in the area.

 Other branches

-Pantip Plaza 2
+The Pantip at Ngamwong

-Pantip Plaza 2 is on Ngamwongwan Road in province of Nonthaburi.
+The Pantip at Ngamwong is on Ngamwongwan Road in province of Nonthaburi.

 Pantip Bangkapi

 Pantip Bangkapi is on Lat Phrao Road, Bang Kapi district of Bangkok.
 Opened in May 2010 with 5 floors, it contains many brand name flagship stores such as Hewlett-Packard, Acer and VAIO.
 Although it has fewer stores than the original Pantip Plaza, it is one of the largest IT malls in the area.